Introduction

 Additional Tips

-- Protective Tape: Apply masking tape along the cut lines to prevent chipping and provide a clearer guide.
+- Protective Tape: Apply masking tape along the cut lines to prevent chipping and provide a clearer cutting guide.

 Conclusion